-Install cert-manager and create a ClusterIssuer.
+Install cert-manager (opens new window) and create a ClusterIssuer (opens new window).
 We recommend creating a ClusterIssuer that uses letsencrypt and a dns-01 acme challenge.
 You can use the template included in the Normcore Private package as a starting point.
 It's located in

 # Create a Cloud Storage bucket

 When a room shuts down, Normcore stores each room's datastore in Cloud Storage.
-When the room spins back up, it's retrieved and given to the room server pod.
+When the room spins back up, the datastore is retrieved and given to the room server pod.

-Bucket names need to be globally unique, so we recommend using a domain name and the kubernetes namespace that your installation will be operating in.
+Bucket names need to be globally unique, so we recommend using a domain name and the kubernetes namespace in which your installation will be operating.
 In this case, we're working in the default kubernetes namespace and we plan to host our cloud installation at normcore.normalvr.com so we’ll use